slaily/marketingletter/site/index.md

 Friday Activity: Content Repurposing
 - Repurpose Old Content: Update older blog posts or tutorials and share again.

 Remember, even just one hour a day can lead to meaningful development in your professional presence and connections.

-Stay focused, and enjoy the process!
+Еnjoy the process!

 ## **Bucket of ideas (when you stuck)**